bmirisola/cpe-487/assignment5/README.md

 		![flashed program](./hex4count/flash.gif)

-### Lab 3 Part 1: VGAball
+### Lab 6 Part 1: PONG
 - Code
-	- Created a new project in Vivado called `vgaball`
+	- Created a new project in Vivado called `pong`
-	- Followed the instructions from [Lab 3](https://github.com/kevinwlu/dsd/tree/master/Nexys-A7/Lab-3) to set up the Vivado project
+	- Followed the instructions from [Lab 6](https://github.com/kevinwlu/dsd/tree/master/Nexys-A7/Lab-6) to set up the Vivado project
 	- Using code provided, edited the Design Sources and Constraints of the project
 	- Ran synthesis and implementation
   	- Then generated bitstream
-	- Programmed the Nexys A7-100T board with the generated `vga_top.bit` file
+	- Programmed the Nexys A7-100T board with the generated `pong.bit` file

 - Usage
 	- Plug VGA Display cable into appropriate monitor.
+	- Plug in potentiometer and move analog paddle to move potentiometer
+	- Press BTNC button to spawn ball
-	- Ball will automatically start moving up and down.
+	- Ball will automatically start moving.

 		![4 digit counter GIF](./hex4count/hex4count.gif)

-### Lab 3 Part 2: VGAball modifications
+### Lab 6 Part 2: Pong modifications
 - Code
-  	- Created project called vgaball_modifications
+  	- Created project called pong_modifications
-	- Similar steps from Part 1, but source and constraint files are from [modifcations subfolder](https://github.com/kevinwlu/dsd/tree/master/Nexys-A7/Lab-3/Modifications)
+	- Similar steps from Part 1, but source and constraint files are from [modifcations subfolder](https://github.com/kevinwlu/dsd/tree/master/Nexys-A7/Lab-6/Modifications)
 	- Used code from respective project, but with the aforementioned procedure
-	- Programmed the Nexys A7-100T board with the generated `vga_top.bit` file
+	- Programmed the Nexys A7-100T board with the generated `pong.bit` file
 -  Usage
-	- Ball is round
-	- Ball speed is increased
+	- Set switches to set speed of ball.
-	- Ball can move in x and y direction
-	- Ball will automatically start bouncing around screen
+	- Plug in components same as first part
+	- Points will count upwards on leds on boards
+	- Bar will get one pixel smaller for every intersection between ball and bar

 		![flashed program](./hex4count/flash.gif)